Skip Global navigation and goto content

 Contact: Florida Health

 To stay safe and ready for any disaster strike, it is important to prepare your family disaster kit by gathering some of the basic supplies.
 It is also important to place them in a portable container so that you can comfortably carry them in case disaster strikes.
-Some items that you will want to include are listed below.

-Water—At least 1 gallon daily per person.
+• Water - At least 1 gallon daily per person.
 You should try to store 3 to 7 days worth.

-Food—Enough for 3 to 7 days worth.
+• Food - Enough for 3 to 7 days worth.

 • Non perishable food like canned foods